+Progressive Enhancement, the heart of Adaptive Design, makes the life of a design less complicated.
 Aaron Gustafson is the Founder and Principal Consultant of Easy!
 Designs, a web development consultancy.
 He is also Group Manager of the Web Standards Project (WaSP) where he has spearheaded both Web Standards Sherpa and a small business outreach effort.
 He is also a speaker, and an author.
 You can follow Aaron on Twitter @AaronGustafson.

 Do you use progressive enhancement in your designs?
 Tell us about it at the UIE blog.